tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing-a-pre-release.md

 1. If you need to update an existing project to use the pre-release, copy the command that displays after the `Success!`message.

 2. Navigate to the project in the command line and run the success notification command.
-Running this command makes the project point to the pre-release branch, instead of to the published [CCS Components npm package](https://www.npmjs.com/package/ts-ccs-components).
-You can now preview your trial changes to CCS Components.
+Running this command makes the project point to the pre-release branch, instead of to the published [CCS Frontend npm package](https://www.npmjs.com/package/ts-ccs-frontend).
+You can now preview your trial changes to CCS Frontend.

 ## Update a pre-release